adrienverge/gnome-magic-window/README.md

 gdbus call --session --dest org.gnome.Shell --object-path /org/gnome/Shell/Extensions/GnomeMagicWindow --method org.gnome.Shell.Extensions.GnomeMagicWindow.magic_key_pressed Terminator terminator
 ```

+## For Gnome versions < 45

+Use this repo on commit b640974 or before, and read the README file from that
+version.

 ## For Gnome versions < 41

 Use this repo on commit 26230da or before, and read the README file from that